VishwasBharti/MOOCAssignment/README.md

 # MOOCAssignment
-This is a Lecture which introduces Digital Signal Processing.
-It introduces Discrete Time Fourier Transform and its properties.
-It has some visualisations of convolution propoperty as well.
+This is a Lecture gives a brief introduction of Digital Signal Processing.
+It further introduces Discrete Time Fourier Transform and its properties with some visualisations done in manim software.